Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_D/README.md

 The idea is to use Mark Kriegsman's classic DemoReel100.ino with our LED Stick, and use USB Serial commands to choose the pattern.<br>
 - https://github.com/FastLED/FastLED/tree/master/examples/DemoReel100

-Here is where all our work organizing the code for Part B Sawtooth pays off.
-Except for changing Sawtooth to Oval, there are very few changes to make.

 Copy the latest .ino file from Part C (either HelloWorld.ino or AllThePatterns.ino, depending on whether you did the extra credit) into a directory named DemoReel with filename DemoReel.ino, then open it in the Arduino IDE.

 Now do global replaces with case sensitivity on as shown below: